Gap insurance is an option for anyone with a valuable car that’s likely to have dropped in value quite a bit since it was obtained.

 Vehicle replacement insurance: As the name suggests, vehicle replacement cover will provide you with a pay-out to replace your car with a brand-new car of the same make, model and specification, even if the price of this new car has increased since you originally bought yours.

-The effect of depreciation means the value of cars falls rapidly, particularly in the first few years of ownership.
+The effect of depreciation means the value of cars can fall rapidly, particularly in the first few years of ownership.
 In fact, figures from the AA state that new cars can lose up to 60% of their value in their first three years on the road.

-If you buy a brand new car and need to claim on your insurance a year or two later, its value may have decreased significantly, putting you out of pocket as you paid the value for the car when it was new.
+If you buy a brand-new car and need to claim on your insurance a year or two later, the vehicle’s value may have decreased significantly, putting you out of pocket.

-Even if you’ve had your car for a while you can take out cover to pay out the value of the car at the time of purchasing the gap policy.
-You can learn about the different types of gap insurance cover below.
+Even if you’ve had your car for a while, up to seven years for instance, you can take out cover to pay out the value of the car at the time of purchasing the gap policy.

-Gap insurance may be worth the investment if you’re concerned about not getting the original value of your car back if it’s written off by your insurer.
+Gap insurance may be worth the cost if you’re concerned about not getting the original value of your car back if it’s written off by your insurer.

-You might find gap insurance is particularly worth it if your car is on a finance agreement or you have outstanding payments on a personal loan.
+You might find gap insurance is particularly valuable if your car is on a finance agreement or you have outstanding payments on a personal loan.

 This could mean you end up paying finance instalments on a car that’s not even on the road anymore.
 But the finance company may also insist you pay off the loan entirely.

-You may never need to make a claim on your insurance for a total loss, but gap cover can give you peace of mind that you will get enough of a payout to purchase a new car to replace yours in the event it is destroyed or stolen.
+You may never need to make a claim on your insurance for a total loss, but car gap cover can give you peace of mind that you will get enough of a pay-out to purchase a new car to replace yours in the event it is destroyed or stolen.